 After teaching for two years, I decided to apply for conscientious objector status.
 This was granted by my draft board, which meant that I would be assigned to alternative service such as working in a hospital if I was drafted.
 I also decided to reapply to graduate school, was successful, and began a PhD program at Harvard in fall 1970.
 I was called for a physical shortly after the semester started, but given a medical deferment by a sympathetic eye doctor whose daughter was a graduate student in biochemistry in California.

 The result of my physical exam for the draft enabled me to continue my graduate program.
 Rather than genetics, which I would have studied if I had entered graduate school directly after completing my BA degree, I was now interested in studying animal behavior and ecology.
 Three things contributed to this change of direction.
-During my junior year at Dartmouth, I had taken a course in animal behavior taught by a new faculty member.
+During my senior year at Dartmouth, I had taken a course in animal behavior taught by a new faculty member.
 With some distance from my senior genetics project, I thought about how much I had enjoyed the ideas and field work in this animal behavior course.
 I also remembered the expectation of my supervisors in the windowless basement lab at Stanford where I worked in summer 1967 that we should remain during lunch for conversation and mini-seminars.
 I much preferred to enjoy the California sunshine during that break.
 Finally, I was teaching teenagers in April 1970 when the first Earth Day took place.
 I was excited by their enthusiasm about environmental issues, but felt poorly prepared to teach them about natural history and ecological principles as the foundation for acting to protect the environment.
 This led to a graduate program in which I did dissertation research on foraging behavior and ecology of beavers.

 After completing my PhD, I accepted a teaching position in biology at the University of Nevada, Reno where I taught from 1974 until my retirement in 2011.
 UNR was not a high-powered research institution during my early years on the faculty.
 Teaching loads were high and research expectations were modest.
 We had a handful of students in a new PhD program, with most of our graduate students supported by teaching assistantships.
 There were wonderful opportunities for ecologists, however, since Reno sits between the Sierra Nevada on the west and the Great Basin on the east, with short commutes to both desert and montane field sites.
 Reno has expanded so commutes are longer now, but the Great Basin remains the least well-studied North American desert.